These fried chicken burgers are ultra crispy and absolutely bursting with flavour. Better still, they couldn’t be easier to make.

 • 1 tsp EACH: Baking Powder, Oregano, Salt

-• 1/2 tsp EACH: Onion Powder, Garlic Powder, Cayenne Pepper
+• 1/2 tsp EACH: Onion Powder, Garlic Powder, Cayenne Pepper, Black Pepper

-• In a large bowl, combine 1.25cups/300ml buttermilk with 1 tsp paprika & salt and 1/2 tsp onion powder, garlic powder, cayenne pepper and white pepper.
-Place in your chicken breasts, use tongs to fully coat then tightly cover with cling film and marinate in the fridge.
+• In a large mixing bowl combine 1 1/4cups/300ml buttermilk with 1 tsp paprika & salt and 1/2 tsp onion powder, garlic powder, cayenne pepper & white pepper.
+Place in the chicken, use tongs to fully coat then tightly cover with cling film and marinate in the fridge.
 I highly recommend a minimum of 4 hours (up to overnight), but just as long as you have time for.
-Take the chicken out the fridge 30mins before needed to bring close to room temp (see notes).
+Take the chicken out of the fridge 30mins before needed to bring it close to room temp (see notes).

-• In a large shallow bowl (or curved tray) combine 1.75cups/250g flour with 2 tsp paprika, 1 tsp oregano, baking powder & salt, 1/2 tsp onion powder, garlic powder & cayenne pepper and 1/4 tsp black pepper.
-One by one coat the breasts in the flour, making sure you completely coat each time.
-Really get in all the cracks and crevices of the chicken.
-Place to one side.
+• In a large shallow bowl (or curved tray) combine 1 3/4cups/250g flour with 2 tsp paprika, 1 tsp oregano, baking powder & salt, 1/2 tsp onion powder, garlic powder, black pepper & cayenne pepper.
+One by one coat the chicken in the flour, making sure you press the flour into the chicken to create lots of craggy bits.
+Really get in all the cracks and crevices of the chicken (this is an important step).
+Place on a tray to one side.

-• In a large pot or deep pan heat up your oil to 180C/356F.
+• In a large pot or deep pan heat up the oil to 180C/356F.
 In batches of 1-2 (depending on pot size), carefully place your chicken in the hot oil.
 The temp will likely drop, and that's fine, but make sure the temp stays at around 165C/300F as the chicken fries.
-Depending on the size and thickness of your breasts you're looking at around 4-5mins on one side, then flip and continue frying until golden.
+Depending on the size and thickness of the chicken, you're looking at around 6-7 minutes for thigh and 5-6 minutes for breast, flipping halfway.
 The internal temp of the chicken should reach 75C/165F.
-Carefully remove and rest on wire rack with paper towels underneath (don't place directly on paper towel or they'll lose crispiness).
+Carefully remove and rest on a wire rack with paper towels underneath (don't place directly on paper towel or they'll lose crispiness).
 Bring oil temp back up to 180C/356F between each batch.

 • Stack burgers in the following order: bottom bun, coleslaw, chicken, bacon, honey sriracha, top bun.
 Enjoy!